sOR-o/Hand-Pose-Detection/README.md

 2. Install Dependencies : `pip install -r requirements.txt`

 ## Dataset Generation and Custom Gesture Detection
-This project offers a versatile platform for hand-related tasks, including dataset generation and custom hand gesture detection.
+This project offers a versatile platform for hand-related tasks, including `dataset generation` and custom hand gesture detection.
 The best place to start and learn about the project's evolution is the ["learning/testing"](https://github.com/sOR-o/Hand-Pose-Estimation/tree/main/learning/testing) folder.
 Here, you'll find different levels of understanding, providing comprehensive insights into the project's development.

+## Customization Options
+This project is designed to be flexible and easily customizable.
+Here are some aspects you can modify:

+- **Custom Hand Gestures:** Add more custom hand gestures based on your specific use case.
+Explore the ["learning/testing"](https://github.com/sOR-o/Hand-Pose-Estimation/tree/main/learning/testing) folder for examples and adapt them to your needs.

+- **Color and Thickness of Hand Markings:** Tailor the visual appearance by changing the color and thickness of hand markings.
+Explore the code related to drawing hand landmarks and adjust parameters to suit your preferences.

+- **Hand Tracking Drawing:** You can disable the drawing of hand tracking lines or modify the visualization according to your project requirements.
+This can be useful if you want to integrate the hand pose estimation into a different visualization context.

+- **Prediction Integration:** Utilize the hand pose predictions in a way that fits your application.
+Extract the hand pose information and integrate it into your broader project for a seamless user experience.

 -Can be improved by transfer learning (obviously 😉)